uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

     reports:
       my_seq_length_distribution: SequenceLengthDistribution

-Whereas a :code:`definitions` section used for Simulation contains different components:
+The :code:`definitions` section used for Simulation contains different components, as shown in the example below.
+See also :ref:`How to simulate antigen or disease-associated signals in AIRR datasets` for more details.

 .. highlight:: yaml
 .. code-block:: yaml